Aquo-standaard/AquoLD/README.md

-# aquo-ld
+# AquoLD
-repository for the project Aquo as Ontology
+repository for the project Aquo as Linked Data.
+Dat is een vocabulaire (begrippenkader) en een ontology